yvonnefroehlich/splitlab_stacksplit/02_stacksplit/StackSplit/Doc/StackSplit_userguide.md

 ## Bugs and errors

-If any problems occur while installing/running StackSplit (especially due to MATLAB version issues) or you found a potential bug, please feel free to open a new [issue](https://github.com/michaelgrund/stacksplit/issues) or [pull request](https://github.com/michaelgrund/stacksplit/pulls) here on GitHub.
+If any problems occur while installing/running StackSplit (especially due to MATLAB version issues) or you found a potential bug, please feel free to open a new [issue](https://github.com/yvonnefroehlich/splitlab_stacksplit/issues) or [pull request](https://github.com/yvonnefroehlich/splitlab_stacksplit/pulls) here on GitHub.
 Please indicate the corresponding function that generates the error and/or copy/paste the whole error message output of MATLAB.
 If StackSplit does not fulfill your expectations, don't hesitate to provide comments and suggestions for improvements etc.

 ## Miscellaneous

-For updates of the StackSplit package, please have a look on the [GitHub repo](https://github.com/michaelgrund/stacksplit) or the [MATLAB exchange](https://de.mathworks.com/matlabcentral/fileexchange/62402) server.
-The latter one mirrors the GitHub repo.
+For updates of the StackSplit package, please have a look on the [GitHub repo](https://github.com/yvonnefroehlich/splitlab_stacksplit).

 If you make use of StackSplit please acknowledge the following contributing papers: